 Merton College, Oxford (must see)

-During the English Civil War, Merton College served as the Royalist headquarters and hosted members of Charles I's court, as well as foreign dignitaries like Queen Henrietta Maria of France, who stayed in what is now known as the Queen's Room, situated above the arch between the Fellows and the Front Quads.
+Merton’s history also reaches beyond academic life.
+After the dissolution of the monasteries, it acquired Saint Alban Hall from Littlemore Convent, though this remained a separate institution until 1881.
+During the English Civil War, the college served as a Royalist headquarters and hosted members of Charles I’s court, including Queen Henrietta Maria of France, who stayed in what is now called the Queen’s Room.

-During the English Civil War, Merton College served as the Royalist headquarters and hosted members of Charles I's court, as well as foreign dignitaries like Queen Henrietta Maria of France, who stayed in what is now known as the Queen's Room, situated above the arch between the Fellows and the Front Quads.
+Merton’s history also reaches beyond academic life.
+After the dissolution of the monasteries, it acquired Saint Alban Hall from Littlemore Convent, though this remained a separate institution until 1881.
+During the English Civil War, the college served as a Royalist headquarters and hosted members of Charles I’s court, including Queen Henrietta Maria of France, who stayed in what is now called the Queen’s Room.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Oxford.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.